 The study opens today (October 17, 2017) and runs until November 10.

-“The Working, Living and Learning Assessment will pose questions related to backgrounds and groups with which people identify, as well as attitudes and beliefs about their own and other groups on campus,” said Jill Hodges, executive director of Institutional Equity and Inclusion.
+“The Working, Living and Learning Assessment will pose questions related to backgrounds and groups with which people identify, as well as attitudes and beliefs about their own and other groups on campus,” said Jill Hodges, executive director of Institutional Equity.
 “The survey is voluntary and confidential.
 Those taking it can choose not to answer any question.
 It should take 20 to 30 minutes to complete.

 “It is hoped that the results of the study will lead to dialogue among members of the campus community related to improving the working, living and learning experience at Michigan Tech,” Hodges said.
 The results of the confidential survey will be used to develop initiatives that improve the equity and inclusiveness of campus life experienced by everyone at Michigan Tech, she added.